TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 #### How SQL clause operators work
 The SQL clause operators take a single argument that determines whether the clause is generated.

-If the argument is True the clause code is generated, if False the code is not.
+If the argument is `TRUE` the clause code is generated, if `FALSE` the code is not.
 The argument should be written *in SQL* and its value is evaluated with [SQLGlot's](https://github.com/tobymao/sqlglot) SQL engine.

 Each SQL clause operator may only be used once in a query, but any common table expressions or subqueries may contain their own single use of the operator as well.